-Special Areas within the SEA Study Area include protected areas and protected area candidates, whale sanctuaries (Critical Habitat designations under SARA), areas of importance for fisheries conservation (primarily fisheries closures), former Area of Interest (AOI) candidates, and Ecologically and Biologically Significant Areas (EBSAs).
-Special Areas are not equally ecologically significant or sensitive.
-Protected areas such as the Sable Island National Park and the Gully Marine Protected Area (MPA), the Shortland and Haldimand Canyons Whale Critical Habitat for the Northern Bottlenose Whale, and the Haddock Box are afforded more significance given their official designations and long-term protection from most benthic fishing activity, in the case of the Haddock Box.
+Special Areas within the SEA Study Area include a National Parks Act park, an Oceans Act Marine Protected Area (MPA) including candidate MPAs, Species at Risk Act Critical Habitat areas, Fisheries Act closure areas (e.g., significant spawning areas and coral conservation areas), and Ecologically and Biologically Significant Areas (EBSAs).
+The Special Areas are not equally ecologically significant or sensitive.
+Protected areas such as the Sable Island National Park Reserve and Gully MPA, Shortland and Haldimand Canyons Whale Critical Habitats for the Northern bottlenose whale, and the Haddock Box, for example, are afforded more significance given their legal designations and long-term protection.

-Former AOI candidates in the Study Area (Middle Bank and Misaine Bank and Eastern Shoal) were identified by Fisheries and Oceans Canada (DFO) as candidates for protection under the Oceans Act.
-These sites and St. Anns Bank (located outside the Study Area) were subject to public consultation which resulted in the selection of St Anns Bank as the next AOI on the Scotian Shelf to move through the Oceans Act MPA establishment process.
-Although Middle Bank and Misaine Bank and Eastern Shoal were not chosen as AOIs, they have several key ecological features which may identify them as future sites within the MPA network planning process that is underway (DFO 2012).
+Former MPA candidates in the Study Area (i.e., Middle Bank and Misaine Bank and Eastern Shoal) were identified by Fisheries and Oceans Canada (DFO) as candidate Oceans Act MPAs.
+These sites, including St. Anns Bank (located outside of the SEA Study Area), were subject to public consultation, which resulted in the selection of St Anns Bank as the next Area of Interest (AOI) on the Scotian Shelf to move through the Oceans Act MPA regulatory establishment process.
+Although Middle Bank and Misaine Bank and Eastern Shoal were not chosen as AOIs, they have several key ecological features which may identify them as future sites within the MPA network planning process that is currently underway (DFO 2012).